No Tags Found!

 Anonymous

-Thanks much for replying.
+Thank you very much for replying.
 I agree on the compromise part.
-That's how I have been surviving like others till now.
+That's how I have been surviving, like others, until now.

-Do you think my manager is justified in suggesting the reason for me asking for release should be pregnancy.
-That's what he wants me to convey to the HR.
+Do you think my manager is justified in suggesting that the reason for me asking for release should be pregnancy?
+That's what he wants me to convey to HR.

 From India, New Delhi